 Unit No 1

 Title Understand Early Inte ventions Work

 Level 2

 GLH 40

 Total Hours 30

 Learning Outcomes The learner will: Assessment Criteria The learner can: Guidance Guidance

-Understand early interventions strategies Define the term 'early interventions' Outline national and local strategies for early interventions Describe how national strategies are implemented at local level in own area Describe what is meant by the term 'evidence-based practice' in early interventions In AC1.1 learners should recognise that early interventions is a consenting (i.e. non-statutory) service so individuals and/or families should be open to working with services.
-In AC1.4 learners should be aware of the work of organisations such as the Early Intervention Foundation www.eif.org.uk.
+Understand early interventions strategies 1.1 Define the term 'early interventions' 1.2 Outline national and local strategies for early interventions 1.3 Describe how national strategies are implemented at local level in own area 1.4 Describe what is meant by the term 'evidence-based practice' in early interventions In AC1.1 learners should recognise that early interventions is a consenting (i.e. non-statutory) service so individuals and/or families should be open to working with services.
+In AC1.4 learners should be aware of the work of organisations such as the Early Intervention Foundation www.eif.org.uk .

-2. Understand indicators in early intervention 2.1 Describe the indicators used in early intervention 2.2 Assess how indicators link with safeguarding of children and adults at risk
+Understand indicators in early intervention 2.1 Describe the indicators used in early intervention 2.2 Assess how indicators link with safeguarding of children and adults at risk

-3. Understand statutory responsibilities in early interventions 3.1 3.2 3.3 3.4 Describe statutory responsibilities that apply when working in early interventions Define the term 'safeguarding' Define the term 'child protection' Describe how national safeguarding and child protection requirements are implemented at local level In LO3 learners should be able to differentiate between safeguarding, overarching term referring to the setting, and child protection, which relates to the individual.
+Understand statutory responsibilities in early interventions 3.1 Describe statutory responsibilities that apply when working in early interventions 3.2 Define the term 'safeguarding' 3.3 Define the term 'child protection' 3.4 Describe how national safeguarding and child protection requirements are implemented at local level In LO3 learners should be able to differentiate between safeguarding, overarching term referring to the setting, and child protection, which relates to the individual.
 AC3.1 will include areas such as: Radicalisation (Prevent) Female Genital Mutilation (FGM) Statutory guidance 'Working together to safeguard children 2015' Child sexual exploitation (CSE) 4.
-Understand whole family working 4.1 4.2 4.3 Compare different types of families Describe what is meant by the term 'family dynamics' Describe factors to take into account in whole family working In AC4.1 families can include extended and non- blood related members and step relatives.
+Understand whole family working 4.1 Compare different types of families 4.2 Describe what is meant by the term 'family dynamics' 4.3 Describe factors to take into account in whole family working In AC4.1 families can include extended and non-blood related members and step relatives.
 In AC4.2 family dynamics refer to the way that families communicate and exist together.
-5. Understand multiagency and multidisciplinary working in early interventions 5.1 5.2 5.3 Compare multiagency and multidisciplinary working Identify agencies which support: adults families children and young people Describe the work of different agencies which support: adults families children and young people In LO5, learners should know agencies / disciplines regulated by the Care Quality Commission (CQC) and the values known as the 6Cs (care, communication, compassion, courage, commitment and competence), underpinned by the Care Certificate.
+Understand multiagency and multidisciplinary working in early interventions 5.1 Compare multiagency and multidisciplinary working 5.2 Identify agencies which support: adults families children and young people 5.3 Describe the work of different agencies which support: adults families children and young people In LO5, learners should know agencies / disciplines regulated by the Care Quality Commission (CQC) and the values known as the 6Cs (care, communication, compassion, courage, commitment and competence), underpinned by the Care Certificate.

-5.4 Describe how referrals are made to different: • agencies disciplines 5.5 Give examples of situations where referrals to different: agencies disciplines would be made 5.6 Outline ways to communicate with professionals in other agencies and disciplines Understand equality, diversity and inclusion when working in early interventions 6.1 Describe how to adapt own behaviour to ensure equality, diversity and inclusion when working with different families AC6.1 should include showing respect for different cultures, with reference to those in own local area / community.
+5.4 Describe how referrals are made to different: • agencies • disciplines 5.5 Give examples of situations where referrals to different: • agencies • disciplines would be made 5.6 Outline ways to communicate with professionals in other agencies and disciplines Understand equality, diversity and inclusion when working in early interventions 6.1 Describe how to adapt own behaviour to ensure equality, diversity and inclusion when working with different families AC6.1 should include showing respect for different cultures, with reference to those in own local area / community.
 6.2 Identify behaviours that do not promote equality, diversity and inclusion AC6.3 should include the Equalities Act 2010 and the protected characteristics.
-6.3 Outline the requirements of equalities legislation Additional information about the unit Unit aim(s) The aim of this unit is to provide learners with the underpinning knowledge required when working with families, agencies and disciplines in the area of early interventions.
+6.3 Outline the requirements of equalities legislation Additional information about the unit - Unit aim(s) aim of this unit is to provide learners with the unders, agencies and disciplines in the area of early i erpinning knowledge required when working with interventions.
 Mapping to National Occupational Standards N/A Assessment guidance N/A